brimdata/zui/README.md

 Refer to the [installation guide](https://zui.brimdata.io/docs/Installation) and [release notes](https://github.com/brimdata/zui/releases) for more information.

-## Powered By Zed
+## Powered By SuperDB

-[Zed](https://zed.brimdata.io/docs) offers an innovative approach to working with data known as "[Super-Structured Data](https://www.brimdata.io/blog/super-structured-data/)".
+[SuperDB](https://superdb.org/docs) offers an innovative approach to working with data known as "[Super-Structured Data](https://www.brimdata.io/blog/super-structured-data/)".

-Behind Zui is a local [Zed Lake](https://zed.brimdata.io/docs/commands/zed) instance where you can load your data into [pools](https://zed.brimdata.io/docs/commands/zed#data-pools) and use the powerful Zed [language](https://zed.brimdata.io/docs/language) to search, analyze, and transform it.
+Behind this app runs a local [server](https://superdb.org/docs/commands/super-db) instance where you can load your data into [pools](https://superdb.org/docs/commands/super-db/#data-pools) and use [SuperSQL](https://superdb.org/docs/language) to search, analyze, and transform it.
 Use it to:

 - Explore deeply nested JSON objects
 - View Parquet and Arrow IPC stream files